jackeinbinder01/Movie-List-Manager/src/test/GUITest.md

 Clicking the '+/-' in the right-most column triggers a popup enabling users to add or remove movies to/from a watchlist.
 If a movie is already in a watchlist, then it will be checked in the popup menu.
-If a movie is not in a list, it will be unchecked in the popup menu.
+If a movie is not in a list, it will be unchecked in the popup menu

 ![Apply Filters](TestResources/ListPane7.gif)